-Over the last few years, extended reality has paved its way into multiple industries, valued at over $30 billion.
-In 2021, there were 9.54 million shipments of augmented reality (AR) and virtual reality (VR) headsets.
+Over the last few years, extended reality has paved its way into multiple industries, valued at over $29 billion.
+The potential of augmented reality in retail shines especially brightly thanks to a wide application area for AR in the industry.

-In a highly competitive environment, these technologies allow early adopters to present a new experience and revolutionize the traditional market.
+In a highly competitive environment, augmented and virtual reality technologies allow early adopters to present a new experience and revolutionize the traditional market.
 As a result, their potential is limitless, especially for the retail industry.

-With AR, retailers can boost their sales and minimize returns by providing new, powerful features for their customers.
-So it won’t be long before customers can walk into the Timberland showroom, sift through new apparel, and try everything they like from the comfort of their homes.
+With AR, retailers can boost their sales and minimize returns by providing new, powerful features for their customers and supercharging customer engagement.
+So it won't be long before shoppers can walk into the Timberland showroom, sift through new apparel, and try everything they like from the comfort of their homes.

-AR isn’t a brand-new technology.
-It has been around since 1968 when the first AR headset was developed and presented by Ivan Sutherland, a computer scientist at Harvard University.
+Augmented reality isn't a brand-new technology.
+It has been around since 1968, when the first AR headset was developed and presented by Ivan Sutherland, a computer scientist at Harvard University.

-However, the rise of AR technologies started in the mid-2000s following the mobile usage boom, with further adoption during the COVID-19 pandemic.
-As an alternative to brick-and-mortar retail stores, most e-commerce players are adopting and implementing AR as an indispensable part of their platforms, including Shopify, Alibaba, Sephora, and IKEA.
+However, the rise of AR technologies started in the mid-2000s following the mobile usage boom, with further adoption in the retail sector during the COVID-19 pandemic.
+As an alternative to brick-and-mortar retail stores, most e-commerce players are adopting and implementing immersive technologies as an indispensable part of their platforms, including Shopify, Alibaba, Sephora, and IKEA.

-So what does “AR” stand for?
-AR is a technology that augments one’s real environment with images, text, animations, or other digital content.
+So, what does AR stand for?
+Augmented reality is a technology that augments one's real environment with images, text, animations, or other digital content.

 The beauty of AR is that it can be used not only with wearable devices but even with a mobile phone.
 For example, pointing a phone’s camera at a particular spot allows you to easily fit various digital elements into a real-life environment.

-Now, AR brings a new full-fledged experience by allowing users to interact with digital products like they do in the real world.
-An everyday use case of this is furniture shopping, as AR allows you to virtually place furniture in your home.
+Now, augmented reality brings a new, full-fledged experience by allowing users to interact with digital products as they do in the real world.
+An everyday use case of this is furniture shopping, as 'try-before-buy' applications allow you to virtually place furniture in your home.
 Further, when using this feature, you can zoom in and out, rotate, evaluate the texture, and size items up or down.

 No wonder more and more retailers are taking advantage of AR.
-Now, the next question becomes, how do you add an AR component to your shopping app?
+Now, the next question becomes, how do you leverage immersive technologies in your shopping app?

-Here’s how your retail business can change once you adopt AR.
+Here's how your retail business can change once you make augmented reality technology a part of your stack.

 Boost sales

-The virtual experience provided by AR in retail can ignite customers’ interest in products while providing additional details and a product-environment fit.
+The virtual experience provided by augmented reality in retail can ignite customers' interest in products while providing additional details and a product-environment fit.
 AR allows customers to check how merchandise will look in their environment without purchasing it first.
-Also, according to Shopify, 3D content and AR experiences can boost conversions up to 94%.
+Also, according to Shopify, 3D content and AR experiences can boost conversions by up to 94%.

 Minimize returned items

-For example, furniture and home decor apps use AR to showcase how different products can change the look of their homes.
-Alternatively, beauty apps use AR to help users find the right makeup products.
+For example, furniture and home decor apps use augmented reality to showcase how different products can change the look of their homes.
+Alternatively, beauty apps use the technology to help users find the right makeup products.

 Know your customers better